gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteEmailParam.md

 > **primary**: `boolean`

-- This is a boolean value to check if email ID is primary (main email ID) 1.
-True - Email ID is primary 2.False - Email ID is not primary
+- Boolean value to check if email id is primary
+(main email id) 1.
+True - email id is primary 2.False - email id is not primary.

 ***